Immigration for workers and employers in the UK

 Solicitors need to be aware of the changes to support clients using the new system.

-- a skilled worker route for those with a job offer
+On 1 December 2020, the Home Office introduced a new skilled worker route for foreign workers with a job offer from a UK employer.

-When free movement ends, UK employers will need a sponsor licence if they want to recruit citizens from EU and non-EU countries who do not have leave to remain in the UK.
+UK employers need a sponsor licence if they want to recruit citizens from EU and non-EU countries who do not already have permission to work in the UK.

 Skilled workers with a job offer